 NOTE 3: How an authorized third party identifies which three dimensional area to request spatial anchors in is not in scope of the 3GPP standard.
 Spatial localization and mapping information could be used to identify areas of interest.

 Subject to operator policy and regulatory requirements, the 5G system shall support mechanisms to expose a spatial map or derived localization information to authorized third parties.

+Subject to operator policy, regulatory requirements and user consent, the 5G System shall be able to process and expose information related to a UE's location and direction of orientation in space to authorized third parties.

+NOTE: This requirement does not affect the ability of regulatory services, e.g., Lawful Interception service, to access required information without consent of the user.

 * * * Next Change * * * * [adds 22.856 19.1.0, CPR.2.7 from 22.856 CR002r3, and from 22.856 CR007r2]